 429 Too Many Requests) when the limit is exceeded.When your server processes a webhook request, it’s important to respond with the correct HTTP status code.
 This helps the webhook provider understand whether the request was successful or if it needs to retry.

-Logging and monitoring are essential for maintaining the health and security of your webhook system.
-By keeping track of incoming requests, you can identify unusual activity, debug issues, and ensure compliance with service-level agreements (SLAs).
+Logging and monitoring webhook activity is crucial for debugging, performance optimization, and security auditing.
+By keeping track of incoming requests, you can identify anomalies and troubleshoot issues quickly.

 Webhook endpoints are often exposed to the internet, making them a potential target for attackers.
-To minimize risk, follow these security measures:
+Securing these endpoints is critical to prevent unauthorized access.

-Webhook providers occasionally update their APIs, security practices, or IP ranges.
-Stay informed about these changes to avoid disruptions and maintain compatibility.
+Webhook providers may update their APIs, security practices, or IP ranges over time.
+Stay informed about these changes to ensure your implementation remains compatible and secure.

 Have questions or additional tips for managing webhooks?
 Share them in the comments below!